 The Pathways for the Future Program

-The Operational Data Asset will provide a robust evidence-base for improving, shaping and evaluating government policies and programs, as well as operating the education system.
+The data will provide a robust evidence-base for improving, shaping and evaluating government policies and programs, as well as operating the education system.
 The data will be used across the department to:

 - identify the barriers and drivers of effective education and employment outcomes